Skip to main content

 These deployments will need GPU/Neuron resources which need to be enabled and cost more than CPU only instances.

-# Deploy Llama 3.2 1B on GPU with VLLM
+# Deploy Llama 3.2 1B on GPU with vLLM

 helm install llama-inference ./blueprints/inference/inference-charts \